-Despite popular belief, teens, children and even babies can have high blood pressure, also called hypertension.
+Despite popular belief, teens, children and even babies can have high blood pressure, also called HBP or hypertension.
 It's not just a disease for the middle-aged and elderly.
 As with adults, early diagnosis and treatment can reduce or prevent the harmful consequences of this disease.

 The American Heart Association recommends that all children have yearly blood pressure measurements.
 Detecting high blood pressure early will improve a child's health.

 What is considered "normal" blood pressure in children?

 When it comes to blood pressure in children, "normal" is relative.
 It depends on three factors:

 Your child's doctor can tell you what's right for your child, because "normal" is a complicated calculation based on these factors.

 Certain diseases can cause high blood pressure in children as well as adults.
 As with all types of secondary hypertension, once the underlying problem is fixed, blood pressure usually returns to normal.